How to Sell a House As-Is in Ohio

 Different types of investors and house buying companies also offer varying amounts for homes, largely dependent on their exit strategy.
 While fix and flip investors usually pay around 70% of the home’s after-repair value, buy-and-hold investors who plan to rent out your property may be able to pay more.

-In addition, investors are often willing to cover a seller’s closing cost, which can amount to around 1% to 3% of the sale price.
+In addition, investors are often willing to cover the seller’s closing costs, which can amount to around 1% to 3% of the sale price.
 HomeLight’s net proceeds calculator can be helpful for studying some possible selling scenarios and for estimating your take-home pay.

 What is Your Ohio Home Worth?